 Employee rights India and their protection are most talked about but we always forget about the employer’s rights.
 All the employers in India including the top employers in India have been granted certain rights.
 The question which now arises is what is the employer’s right and how can rights of employers be protected against violation.
 Employment rights in India have been provided under various employment laws such as the Industrial Disputes Act, Shops and Establishments Act, etc. Let’s know about these rights of employers in this blog.

-Just like there are certain rights given to all employees in India, irrespective of them working in the private or public sectors, all employers in India are also entitled to certain rights.
+Just like there are certain fundamental duties and rights given to all employees in India, irrespective of them working in the private or public sectors, all employers in India are also entitled to certain rights.
 Following are the top 5 rights among the employer rights in India:

 The right to employment in India provides that an employer in India has all the rights and entitlement to hire the most suitable employee for their company.
 An employer’s rights include his choice to select the best candidate that fits the job profile, based on a person’s qualifications, knowledge, and experience.
 However, an employer cannot discriminate against candidates on the basis of their caste, religion, gender or age.